sr229/filo/README.md

 # Kappy-Proxy

-Kappy-Proxy is a small proxy server with image compression features borrowed from ayastreb's Bandwidth Hero Project.
+Kappy-Proxy is a small proxy server that compresses everything with zlib.

 The main difference between the two is I proxy **everything**, instead of proxying just media.